Skip to main content

 }

 "Get the hero section from this Figma file: https://www.figma.com/design/abc123.
-Read its layout, colors, and typography.
-Then build it in the WordPress editor using the Unblock tools — start an MCP session first."
+Read its layout, colors, and typography, and build it in the WordPress editor using the Unblock tools."

 The AI calls Figma's get_design_context to read the design, then uses unblock/get-instructions to learn Unblock's conventions, and builds the section with unblock/insert-blocks and unblock/create-styles.